senyubia/PD2-Single-Player-Enhanced/README.md

 - slightly improved drop rate of maps scrolls in maps,
 - NoLimit flag for not-encounter-locked uniques set to 1 (the same unique may drop multiple times in a single game),
 - modified rarity of uniques with the same base (e.g. Tyrael's Might or high-level jewelery is more common),
+- quest bug always active on all act bosses,
 - improved drop rates for runes (r1-r8 vanilla, r9-r16 3x, r17-r24 7x, r25-r33 20x),
 - improved drop rate for Horadrim Scarabs,
 - improved drop rates for uber ingredients,